Elmish Xamarin Forms from Fable point of View

 //code removed for readability purpose

-And same code in another view
+And the same code in another view:

 module View =